Burton Dreben: Education and career

 "A mathematical logician by training, his writings set new standards of clarity for the historical study of 20th-century philosophy.
 His lectures at Harvard and later at Boston University, where he taught from 1991 until his death, were famous for their wit, bravado, and intellectual excitement, attracting students and faculty alike and shaping several generations of philosophers.
 His mastery of the texts of 20th-century analytic philosophy was unmatched."

-Dreben became known for his close reading and detailed comments on the draft writings of his Harvard colleagues W.V.
-Quine, John Rawls, Hilary Putnam, Stanley Cavell, Charles Parsons, and Warren Goldfarb.
+Dreben became known for his close reading and detailed comments on the draft writings of his Harvard colleagues W. V. O. Quine, John Rawls, Hilary Putnam, Stanley Cavell, Charles Parsons, and Warren Goldfarb.
 Quine often thanked Dreben in print for his advice and corrections and dedicated Pursuit of Truth to Dreben.
 Dreben also had a significant influence on many students and junior faculty at Harvard, including Warren Goldfarb, James F. Conant, Michael Friedman, and others.

 In his later years, Dreben was a guest lecturer in Scandinavia, Israel, and Europe, giving seminars on the nature and significance of 20th-century philosophy.
 After retiring from Harvard in 1991, he taught at Boston University.

 During the student revolt of the late 1960s, Dreben helped mediate the conflicts and disputes between Harvard students and administration.
 Among his students was Harry R. Lewis.